The popular mobile dating app Tinder will move out on its own next year in a spinoff announced Thursday by corporate parent IAC.

-The friendly breakup creating two separate public companies will give Match Group more flexibility while providing fresh capital to IAC, a media and entertainment group which also includes the Daily Beast, Dotdash Vimeo, Investopedia and HomeAdvisor.
+The friendly breakup creating two separate public companies will give Match Group more flexibility while providing fresh capital to IAC, a media and entertainment group that also includes the Daily Beast, Dotdash Vimeo, Investopedia, and HomeAdvisor.

 “We’ve grown up tremendously over the last 20 years as part of IAC, from an innovator in a nascent category to a global leader in a fast-growing market with millions of users all over the world,” said Mandy Ginsberg, CEO of Match Group.

 “Match Group is in an incredibly strong position as we enter this transaction and we are ready for the next chapter of the company’s journey.”